|Unit||Index 2015=100, NSA|

 The response rate for selected establishments is around 92 to 95 percent.

-Moody's Analytics extends the headline series using the source's reported predecessors.
-The source also reports an annual average year-over-year index for each year.
-We use these figures and apply them backward to ensure that each annual average is at the correct level relative to the latest reported data.
+We back-extend the general index using its predecessors.
+The source also reports an annual average year-over-year index for each year, which we apply to ensure that each annual average is at the correct level relative to the latest reported data.
 Because we prioritize the year-over-year indexing, the annual average for 2015 does not exactly equal 100.

 Data is revised when new data becomes available.